bobbin-rs/bobbin-cli/README.md

 or 15 seconds to complete the entire test.
 In the future these timeouts will be configurable.

 ### Additional Subcommands

+`bobbin reset` resets the target device.

+`bobbin halt` halts the target device, if supported.

+`bobbin resume` resumes the target device, if supported.

+`bobbin console` starts a console viewer session using the selected device's serial port at a speed of 115,200.

+`bobbin itm` starts an itm viewer session using the selected device.

 `bobbin screen` starts a `screen` session using the selected device's serial port at a speed of 115,200.